4065 Manager, Grants Accounting

 Certification: Certification as a Certified Public Accountant (CPA) is preferred.

 Skills: A high aptitude in accountancy and a good understanding of computers and programs, such as Excel, and their functions in accounting is required.
 The ability to understand, interpret, and apply accounting principles as well as rules and regulations in grant proposals that apply to financial information is required.
+The ability to work and communicate effectively with individuals possessing varying levels of accounting and budgeting knowledge is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES